ViaEth/PayViaEth/readme.txt

 A Non-Custodial Ethereum Woocommerce Payment Plugin.

+It allows a webstore to use ETH as a payment method.

+This plugin will allow other tokens at some point in the future.

+This plugin aims to be as decentralized as possible.

 == Frequently Asked Questions ==

-= Does this work for bitcoin payments? =
+= Does this plugin work for bitcoin payments? =

 No.